Residual Diffusion Bridge Model for Image Restoration: Residual Diffusion Bridge Models

 \subsection{Analysis}

 We redefine a general mean-reverting process in Eq.~\eqref{sec:method_eq1} and employ Doob's $h$ transform to derive the generalized diffusion bridge in Eq.~\eqref{sec:method_eq2} that exhibits the property of mean-arrival.
-Visualization comparisons of probability paths with several diffusion processes are illustrated in Fig.~\ref{fig:sdes}.
-We configure $\boldsymbol{\pi}$ to serve as the residual component for adaptive noise perturbation, yielding a smoothly decaying residual-to-noise ratio highly compatible with image restoration.
-Additionally, other mainstream bridge models can be concluded in our framework, such as standard diffusion bridge~\cite{zhoudenoising}, Brownian Bridge~\cite{li2023bbdm,liu20232}, OU Bridge~\cite{yue2024image}, Flow Matching~\cite{lipman2023flow,liuflow} and others, as summarized in Tab.~\ref{tab:analysis}.
-Please see Suppl.~\ref{sec:suppl_F} for detailed derivations.
+Probability paths of several diffusion processes are shown in Fig.~\ref{fig:sdes}.
+We configure $\boldsymbol{\pi}$ to serve as residual component for adaptive noise perturbation, yielding a smoothly decaying RNR.
+Besides, other mainstream bridge models can be concluded in our framework, such as standard diffusion bridge~\cite{zhoudenoising}, Brownian Bridge~\cite{li2023bbdm,liu20232}, OU Bridge~\cite{yue2024image}, Flow Matching~\cite{lipman2023flow,liuflow} and others, as summarized in Tab.~\ref{tab:analysis} (See Suppl.~\ref{sec:suppl_F}).